Neotys-Labs/helm-dynamic-infrastructure/nlweb/README.md

 `nodeSelector` | Node Selector | `{}`
 `tolerations` | Pod's tolerations | `[]`

-We suggest you maintain your own *values-custom.yaml* and add to it the relevant parameters, but you can also specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
+We suggest you maintain your own *values-custom.yaml* and update it with your relevant parameters, but you can also specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,

 ```bash
 $ helm install my-release \